codefresh-io/docs.codefresh.io/_posts/2024-01-28-jan-release-notes.md

 ### GitOps: Tailored sync timeouts for Argo CD applications

-Tailor the timeout thresholds for sync operations for different application, and receive instant alerts when the sync duration execeeds the threshold.
+Tailor the timeout thresholds for sync operations for different applications, and receive instant alerts when the sync duration exceeds the threshold defined.
 Instead of waiting indefinitely for syncs to complete and then navigating through the GitOps Apps dashboard, Codefresh provides you with timely warnings to proactively investigate and resolve sync issues.

-Just include an annotation in the application's YAML, and either retain the default timeout of 30 minutes (also Argo CD's default for sync operations) or change it as needed.
+Just include an annotation in the application's YAML, and either retain the default timeout of 30 minutes (also Argo CD's default for sync operations), or change it as needed.
 Codefresh will display a warning in the **Warnings/Errors** panel for the app when the sync operation exceeds the timeout.

    {% include